0-1 product building of a product for car showrooms

 Based on in-car testing, we shortlisted places to place a screen during a test ride, as well as the tappable areas based on a driver's hand position and scanning patterns.
 The test ride would be phrased out eventually.

-Designing a phygital experience
+Designing the showroom experience

 The original interaction concept was to use the car as a responsive interface.
 Sadly, after 2 months of trying, the technology proved not to be sustainable, so this mode of interaction was abandoned.